 The project was adopted by UNMIK’s French counterpart.
 The French soldiers continued to work on the unit project and in late 2007, they started an upgrade and overtook new training and challenges.
 The unit has again undergone a name change, from FIT to SIU – Specialized Intervention Unit.

-Today, SIU is supervised by EULEX (after UNMIK handed the task) and they are training and shaping its skills through various joint training with Western instructors which includes instructors from world’s leading units in that field.
+Today, SIU is supervised by EULEX (after UNMIK handed the task) and they are training and shaping its skills through various joint training with Western instructors which includes instructors from the world’s leading units in that field.

 The international contribution is currently through the mentoring-monitoring-advising tasks, accompanying the FIT/SIU on the way of the full autonomy.